SolidBench/rdf-dataset-fragmenter.js/README.md

-A term template that returns a given quad's component, after performing regex-based substitution of the value and convertint it to the specificed term type.
+A term template that returns a given quad's component, after performing regex-based substitution of the value and converting it to the specificed term type.

-The example below refers to the object of a quad.
+The example below converts the object of a quad to a literal.

 ```json
 {